afterlogic/aurora-files-app-flutter/BUILD_INSTRUCTIONS.md

    1.3.
 Install Flutter according to [instructions](https://flutter.dev/docs/get-started/install) (Flutter v2.2.3)

    1.4.
 Install Java JDK.
-Since Auкora Files uses gradle build tool, it has impact on the version of Java to be installed.
+Since Aurora Files uses gradle build tool, it has impact on the version of Java to be installed.
 You can check related requirements at https://gradle.org/install/.
 At the time of writing it's Java 8

    1.5.
 If PGP functionality is required, the "Java to Objective-C Translator" needs to be installed as well.
    Download [j2objc](https://github.com/google/j2objc/releases/download/2.7/j2objc-2.7.zip), unpack into `ios` directory and rename the unpacked directory to `dist`.